Corey Seager Preview, Player Props: Rangers vs. Angels

 Corey Seager At The Plate

-- Seager leads Texas with 150 hits and an OBP of .391 this season.
+- Seager has 151 hits and an OBP of .392, both of which are tops among Texas hitters this season.

-- Among the qualified hitters in baseball, he ranks fourth in batting average, ninth in on-base percentage, and second in slugging.
+- Among qualifying hitters in MLB, his batting average ranks fourth, his on-base percentage ranks eighth, and he is second in the league in slugging.

-- Seager is batting .300 with two homers during his last games and is on a six-game hitting streak.
+- Seager will look to extend his seven-game hitting streak.
+He's batting .353 with two homers in his last outings.

-- In 47.8% of his games this year, Seager has notched at least one RBI.
-In 23 of those games (20.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in 12 contests.
+- Seager has an RBI in 54 of 114 games this season, with multiple RBI in 23 of them.
+He has also driven in three or more of his team's runs in 12 contests.

-- He has scored a run in 61 games this year, with multiple runs 23 times.
+- In 61 of 114 games this season, he has scored, and 23 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.